fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 **TLDR**

 - *CQRS* involves splitting an application into two parts internally: the *command* side ordering the system to update state and the *query* side that gets the information without changing state.
-- by decoupling the write and read paths, you can decouple the teams responsible for the business logic of the write and read paths.
+- by decoupling the write and read paths, you can decouple the teams responsible for the implementation of the write and read logic.

 Here is a summary of the *Event Sourcing* architecture:
 - Commands represent user intentions